isledecomp/isle/README.md

 ```
   - **Visual C++ 4.2 has issues with paths containing spaces**.
 If you get configure or build errors, make sure neither CMake, the repository, nor Visual C++ 4.2 is in a path that contains spaces.
   - Replace `<path-to-source>` with the source repository.
 This can be `..` if your build folder is inside the source repository.
   - `RelWithDebInfo` is recommended because it will produce debug symbols useful for further decompilation work.
-However, you can change this to `Release` if you don't need them. `Debug` builds may now work with the decompiled version of `LEGO1.DLL`.
+However, you can change this to `Release` if you don't need them. `Debug` builds may now work with the decompiled version of `LEGO1.DLL`, However they might still have some bugs or issues.
   - `NMake Makefiles` is most recommended because it will be immediately compatible with Visual C++ 4.2.
 For faster builds, you can use `Ninja` (if you have it installed), however due to limitations in Visual C++ 4.2, you can only build `Release` builds this way (debug symbols cannot be generated with `Ninja`).
 1. Build the project by running `nmake` or `cmake --build <build-folder>`
 1. When this is done, there should be a recompiled `ISLE.EXE` and `LEGO1.DLL` in the build folder.